- Search The Registry

 He was born in Jersey City, N.J., the tenth of 24 children.
 Clerow Wilson (his given name) was a troublesome and troubled child in his youth.
-His family was extremely poor, he ran away from several reform schools, and was ultimately raised in foster homes.
-His comedic talents first surfaced while he was serving in the Air Force overseas.
+His family was extremely poor; he ran away from several reform schools and was raised in foster homes.
+His comedic talents first surfaced while serving in the Air Force overseas.
 While in the Pacific, Wilson entertained his buddies with preposterous routines.
-Upon his return to civilian life he had to settle for a day job as a bellhop along with part-time showmanship.
+Upon returning to civilian life, he had to settle for a day job as a bellhop and part-time showmanship.

 Opportunity found him in 1959 when a Miami businessman sponsored him for one year for $50 per week, enabling him to concentrate on the work he loved.
 For the next five years, Flip Wilson appeared regularly at the Apollo Theater in Harlem.
-The Tonight Show was his next stop. in 1965, he began a series of nationwide appearances, followed by long-term contracts and a number of hit records.
-With "The Flip Wilson Show" in the early 1970s, he became the first Black to have a weekly prime-time television show under his own name.
+The Tonight Show was his next stop.
+In 1965, he began a series of nationwide appearances, followed by long-term contracts and several hit records.
+With "The Flip Wilson Show" in the early 1970s, he became the first Black to have a weekly prime-time television show under his name.

 Wilson made the cover of Time Magazine in 1972 and made his dramatic debut on the Six Million-Dollar Man in 1976.
 Other television credits included "People Are Funny" (1984) and "Charlie & Co."
 (1985).

-Wilson had undergone surgery Oct.
-2 at St. John's Hospital and Health Center in Santa Monica for a malignant tumor that was close to his liver.
-He died November 25, 1998.
+Wilson had undergone surgery on Oct.
+2 at St. John's Hospital and Health Center in Santa Monica for a malignant tumor close to his liver.
+He died on November 25, 1998.
 He was 64.